robert-oleynik/cmake-nvim/README.md

     selected, the first config is used.
 Opens quickfix on error.
 If target is specified cmake only builds this target (Note: adds option `--target <target>`).

+### :CMakeClean

+    Remove all built objects and other output files from build directory.

 ### :CMakeClear